Megasware128/dainty-shared/shared-configuration.md

 ## Presets

 Presets are configuration files that can be used in addition to `configuration.json`.
 They are intended for turning Dainty into another color theme.
-Presets, if present, are located in the `presets` directory and can be activated by adding `-p <name>` or `--preset <name>` to `build`:
+Presets, if present, are located in the `presets` directory for each application and can be activated by adding `-p <name>` or `--preset <name>` to `yarn build`:

-    npm run build -- -p dainty-remix
+    yarn build -p dainty-remix

 If a property is set in both `configuration.json` and the preset configuration, then the one in `configuration.json` is used.